 Solution:

-Using the pure play method, we can calculate the equity beta of AA’s food division as:
+We can calculate the equity beta of AA’s food division as:

 Inference: Since AA’s food division has more debt than the publicly traded company, it is riskier and has a higher beta value.